 Central Italy offers a treasure trove of destinations for your trip, and picking a select few is challenging.
 You can choose from strolling through charming small towns, exploring bigger cities, or indulging in outdoor adventures and culinary delights.
 January is an excellent opportunity to find a place in Italy to fall in love with.

-Abruzzo: This underrated region is perfect for a winter getaway.
+This underrated region is perfect for a winter getaway.
 Explore Gran Sasso National Park, where snow-capped peaks create a haven for hikers and winter sports enthusiasts.
-Along the coast, you’ll find charming seaside towns and breathtaking views of the Adriatic Sea.
-Abruzzo’s villages, such as Santo Stefano di Sessanio and Castel del Monte, offer timeless charm and a taste of authentic Italian life.
+Along the coast, you’ll find charming seaside towns like Pescara and Vasto with breathtaking views of the Adriatic Sea.
+Abruzzo’s historic towns, such as L’Aquila, Santo Stefano di Sessanio and Castel del Monte, offer timeless charm and a taste of authentic Italian life.

 Southern Italy

-In our part of Italy, it snows once a year, usually lasting a day or less.
-This year, we got a little bit of snow for a couple of hours.
-That was it.
-Winter here is milder, albeit sometimes rainy, but it’s still a great time to adventure.
+When we lived in a small town in the Campania region, it snowed once a year.
+It usually lasted a day or a few hours before disappearing.
+Winter in this part of Italy is milder, albeit sometimes rainy, but it’s still a great time to adventure.
 Here are some places to consider if you’re coming to Italy in January.

-Matera: Known for its ancient cave dwellings, Matera is a magical cave city and the perfect winter destination.
+Known for its ancient cave dwellings, Matera is a magical cave city and the perfect winter destination.
 During our trip in January, we experienced Matera with fewer crowds, plenty of sunshine and amazing food.
+Don’t miss an opportunity to hike the gorge from/to Matera that offers stunning views.

-Pompeii Archaeological Park: January is an excellent time to explore Pompeii without the summer crowds.
-Walk through the ancient streets and marvel at the remarkably preserved ruins of this Roman city.
+January is an excellent time to explore Pompeii without the summer crowds.
+You will still encounter a few tourist groups, but nowhere near the number you see in summer.
+Walk through the ancient streets and marvel at the remarkably well-preserved ruins of this Roman city without being exposed to the sun.
 You’ll enjoy it a lot more than you would in summer.

-Bari: While most of Puglia is pretty quiet during the winter, Bari offers an opportunity to explore a great Italian city with plenty of historic charm and a lively atmosphere.
+While most of Puglia is pretty quiet in winter, Bari offers an opportunity to explore a great Italian city with plenty of historic charm and a lively atmosphere.
 Stroll through the old town, visit the Basilica of Saint Nicholas, and enjoy delicious Apulian cuisine.
+The weather will definitely be warmer here than in the north f the country.

-Sicily: I would argue that Sicily is the perfect year-round destination.
-Many people are unaware that Sicily offers snowy and sunny experiences in January.
+I would argue that Sicily is the ideal year-round destination because it offers so much.
+Whether you’re into snowy or sunny experiences in January, you can get both in Sicily.
 Near Mount Etna, you can find snow for skiing and winter sports, while places like Palermo provide sunny weather and vibrant city life.
+You might even be able to hit the beach, which is definitely a bonus.

 Why visit Italy in January?